 For not only was Laing onto Trocchi, but Berke, back in New York, was onto Trocchi too – independently.
 Ah, Trocchi’s dream had come true.
 Project Sigma really had become international.

-Berke’s main extra-medical enthusiasms were poetry, drugs and higher education, not the usual sort of higher education I hasten to add: the exams, the poxy administration, the academic crapulousness, but higher education of the more interesting sort, the sort which I have already briefly alluded to under the highly questionable descriptor of the “free” universities movement.
+Berke’s main extra-medical enthusiasms were poetry, drugs and higher education, not the usual sort of higher education I hasten to add: the exams, the over-mighty administrators, the sucking up to business interests, but higher education of the more interesting sort, the sort which I have already briefly mentioned under the highly questionable descriptor of the “free” universities movement.
 Indeed, while still in England, he had published a letter about the movement in one of the UK’s own organs of burgeoning counterculture, Peace News, in which having described Emerson College at some length, he ended with the lines: “For further radical analysis and superb suggestions for improving the situation of ‘higher’ education, get hold of Paul Goodman’s Community of Scholars.”
 (Berke “Universities”, 11)

 Here is the opening paragraph of Berke’s letter: